 Contrary to popular belief, captioning benefits far more than people living with hearing loss.

-Captioning at live events is a vital communication tool that benefits:
+Captioning at live events (in-person or online) is a vital communication tool that benefits:

 - those with undiagnosed hearing loss, including our growing Baby Boomer demographic who may not notice a decline in their hearing;

 - people with auditory processing disorders (a condition that makes it difficult to process what the ear hears);

 - those with learning disabilities such as Attention Deficit Disorder, who are supported by the visual presentation of words spoken;

 - our diverse English as a Second Language learners; and